-The ECM program, effective January 1, 2022 is part of the CalAIM initiative developed by DHCS.
-The ECM benefit will replace elements of the care management services provided by the WPC pilots, and ensure the state's most vulnerable, high needs Medi-Cal beneficiaries can receive WPC that addresses both clinical and non-clinical needs through intensive and comprehensive care management support.
+The ECM program became effective January 1, 2022 and is an important component of the CalAIM initiative developed by DHCS.
+The ECM benefit replaced elements of the care management services provided by the WPC pilots (services provided 2021 and earlier), and ensures the state's most vulnerable, high-need Medi-Cal beneficiaries can receive WPC that addresses both clinical and non-clinical needs through intensive and comprehensive care management support.